Value Engineering For Outcome-based Bets

 The CEO’s reaction set the mindset and standard of behavior that the organization will need to be successful for the future.
 He role-modeled a mindset of learning, safety and experimentation – attributes that will help him and the company progress.

 His reaction encouraged the team and other participants to become more courageous, get more uncomfortable and tackle uncertainty to grow.
 Now only four months into the initiative we have tested over one hundred ideas, quickly killing the majority of them but learning a massive amount along the way.
 We are acting our way to a new culture of experimentation and learning.
-Experiment velocity has increased by over 2000% since we began.
+Experiment velocity has increased by over 2000% since we began—a tremendous outcome for any business seeking to change.
 Ideas have formed, failed, reformed and risen to better results and investment returns.

 This financial powerhouse is now getting back to the principles and practices that made it great at the start, as it seeks to self-disrupt and scale this success throughout the business.
 The CEO, executive group and team couldn’t be happier.